-- In a medium or large size bowl, add in the flour, cocoa powder, and sugars.
+- In a large bowl, add in the flour, cocoa powder, and sugars.
 Whisk until combined.

-- Add oil, eggs, coffee, and rum.
+- Add oil, eggs, coffee, and vanilla.
 Mix until all the ingredients are incorporated.

 - Allow the brownies to cool for 10 minutes before touching them.
 Remove the brownies from the pan, slice them up, and enjoy them warm.

-If you’re using margarine or butter, be sure to melt it in the microwave at 15-second intervals and let it cool down to room temperature before mixing in.
+- If you’re using margarine, be sure to melt it in the microwave at 15-second intervals and let it cool down to room temperature before mixing in.

-If you’re using baking chocolate instead of cocoa powder, melt the chocolate on a double boiler (a bowl over a pot of simmering water) or in the microwave.
-If using butter/margarine, melt it with the chocolate.
+- If you’re using baking chocolate instead of cocoa powder, melt the chocolate on a double boiler (a bowl over a pot of simmering water) or in the microwave.
+If using margarine, melt it with the chocolate.